 The death benefit payout from burial insurance can be used for other expenses depending on the beneficiary.
 However, payouts are designed to cover final expenses primarily.

-For this reason, burial insurance policies are generally offered in the amounts of $2,000 to $25,000, whereas, life insurance provides benefits of hundreds of thousands of dollars.
+For this reason, burial policies are generally offered in the amounts of $2,000 to $25,000, whereas, life insurance provides benefits of hundreds of thousands of dollars.

 BURIAL INSURANCE VS PREPAID FUNERAL PLANS